 The accompanying unaudited condensed consolidated financial statements have been prepared by management in accordance with the rules and regulations of the United States Securities and Exchange Commission.
 Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted.
 Therefore, these financial statements should be read in conjunction with the consolidated financial statements and notes thereto contained in the Company's Annual Report on Form 10-K for the year ended December 31, 1996.
-In the opinion of management, all adjustments, consisting solely of normal recurring adjustments information for the periods indicated, have been included.
+In the opinion of management, all adjustments, consisting solely of normal recurring adjustments necessary for a fair presentation of the financial information for the periods indicated, have been included.
 The results for the three-month and nine-month periods ended September 28, 1997 are not necessarily indicative of the results that may be expected for the year ending December 31, 1997.